-I’m running to fight for families like the one I grew up in—good people, struggling to get by in a system that cares less and less about what matters to them.
+My name is Nate McMurray and I’m running for Congress in NY’s 27th District.
+I’m fighting for families like the one I grew up in—good people, struggling to get by in a system that cares less and less about what matters to them.
 Western New York needs better roads.
 We need more jobs.
-We need better healthcare, and we to make sure that social security (that you earned) is kept safe—forever.
+We need better healthcare and we need to make sure that the social security that you earned is kept safe—forever.